apollo5hq/daoproject-frontend/README.md

 - husky
 - lint-staged

-# Setting up metamask for development
+# Setting up metamask for development (Mumbai Testnet)

 - Create a test account in your metamask if you haven't already
 - Add the mumbai test net to your metamask